Standards of Conduct

 Crime Check: (509) 535-9233

-Individuals who have been subjected to sexual misconduct have the option to report anonymously.
+Individuals who have been subjected to sexual misconduct or interpersonal violence have the option to report anonymously.
 However, anonymous reports may affect or prevent EWU from conducting an investigation.
 Confidentiality may be requested but may not always be possible based on the circumstances of a particular case.
-Confidentiality is addressed below in section 5-2.
+Confidentiality is addressed below in section 3-5.

 The following are anonymous reporting options: